cabforum/cabforum.org/content/posts/2022/2022-10-24-2022-10-24-minutes-of-face-to-face-meeting-in-berlin-germany.md

 Jeremy: it’s an issue that we’re relying on them to tell us.
 We should focus first on the CA case.
 This is a blurry line.

-**Signing Service Requirements**
+## Signing Service Requirements

-- Generation Subscriber Key Pair in hardware crypto module
+• Generation Subscriber Key Pair in hardware crypto module

-- Operate the hardware crypto module to a standard
+• Operate the hardware crypto module to a standard

-- Provide the Subscriber secure access to activate their Private Key for signing
+• Provide the Subscriber secure access to activate their Private Key for signing

 Doug: Have hardware crypto module and operate it to some standard.
 Provide subscriber secure access to activate private key for signing.
 What else?